DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ![image](../../images/jsbff_not_logged_in.png)

-Once you click the login button, the user should be redirected to login at IdentityServer.
+When you click the login button, you'll be redirected to IdentityServer to login.
+After you login, you'll be redirected back to the *JavaScriptClient* application, where you'll be signed into the Cookies authentication scheme with your tokens saved in the session.

-Once the *JavaScriptClient* application receives the response from IdentityServer then the user should appear logged in and their claims should be displayed.
+The app loads again, but this time it has a session cookie.
+So, when it makes the HTTP request to get userClaims, that cookie is included in the request.
+This allows the BFF middleware to authenticate the user and return user info.
+Once the *JavaScriptClient* application receives the response, the user should appear logged in and their claims should be displayed.

 ![image](../../images/jsbff_logged_in.png)